-The Department of Defense (DoD) Healthcare Management System Modernization (DHMSM) program has made sharing health information a top programmatic and system priority, emphasizing interoperability as a critical mission requirement.
+The Department of Defense (DoD) Healthcare Management System Modernization (DHMSM) program, now known as MHS GENESIS, has made sharing health information a top programmatic and system priority, emphasizing interoperability as a critical mission requirement.
 An interoperable solution will ensure that active duty military and their families, retirees and veterans receive consistent care, no matter where care is provided.

 What is Interoperability?

 Interoperability, put simply, is the ability for different health information technology systems to securely and electronically exchange computable patient information.
 Because patients receive care in different places, their health data can reside in many different systems.
 Interoperability helps clinicians improve the quality of patient care by ensuring health information is available wherever and whenever it’s needed, no matter where or by whom care was provided in the past.

 True interoperability is far more complex than just simple data-sharing.
 Because each different system can record data in a unique way, the data from one system may not be useful when it moves to a new system.
 In fact, if the data is recorded differently between two communicating systems, it’s the equivalent of being written in a foreign language to each system.
 To effectively share data and offer clinicians and patients usable health information, health systems must achieve “semantic interoperability,” which means they adhere to consistent standards for formatting, terminology, grouping and transferring information.
 This way, it is not just data that is shared between systems, but also the meaning of that data.